ironsheep/P2-Click-eInk/src/README.md

 # P2 eInk Driver source code
-The P2 driver for Mikroe eInk Click board driver source code
+The source code of the P2 driver for the Mikroe eInk adapter Click board™

 ![Project Maintenance][maintenance-shield]